-Background: We tried to understand the most desired values of high density lipoproteins (HDL) in the metabolic syndrome.
+Background: We tried to understand the most desired values of high density lipoproteins (HDL), low density lipoproteins (LDL), and triglycerides in the plasma.

 Methods: Patients with plasma HDL values lower than 40 mg/dL were collected into the first, lower than 46 mg/dL into the second, lower than 50 mg/dL into the third, and 50 mg/dL and higher into the fourth groups.